gstrub/rf2mqtt/README.md

 An Arduino-based 866MHz to MQTT gateway.

 Supported hardware:

-Currently, this project supports the following 868MHz devices:
+I have written this project with the following equipment in mind (that's what I have at home)

 - In One By Legrand RF switches and relays
-- Unelvent Ideo 325 CMV
+- Unelvent Ideo 325 ventilation unit